Feeld/junior-infra-task/NewRelic.md

 * Natively integrates with our stack
 * Works across web and mobile
 * Works across Cloud and Hybrid environments
+* Scored highly (8.1 out of 10) on https://www.trustradius.com/

 ### Cons
 * Only free up to a certain point, could get costly and would need further BA input